gosukiwi/enet-agk/README.md

 loop
 ```

-__IMPORTANT__ The event ids are reused, as they are re-used so many times.
-So
+__IMPORTANT__ The event ids are reused, they will repeat often and only make
+sense when consuming them right away.
+You can pass them to other functions and
-__do not save a reference to them__, just get whatever you need from them and
+work with them normally, just __do not save a reference to them__, as the event
-let them go.
+id will be pointing to another event internally after a few seconds.